MeenakshyChatGPT/Terraform/README.md

 # Terraform
-To provision resources to cloud using Terraform
+To provision resources to cloud using Terraform.